RenatGilmanov/visual-bubbles/README.rst

 Visual Bubbles
 ============================

-Are you looking for a quick and easy way to visualize your data?
-Visual Bubbles is a right tool for the job.
+Visual Bubbles helps to visualize your data.
 It provides quite a straightforward way of dealing with moderate complexity data.
-Long story short, it allows to filter, group, color, size and render your data in a highly visual manner.
+Long story short, it allows to filter, group, color, size in a highly visual manner.

 -----------
 Quick demo